 Secondary – Children of UniverCity residents who are high school aged will attend Burnaby Mountain Secondary School but are responsible for their own transportation.
 For more information call 604-664-8552

-The SFU Community Association was established in 2002 to address matters of mutual interest to the UniverCity community and help facilitate communication between UniverCity residents, the SFU Community Trust, Simon Fraser University, and outside organizations.
+The UniverCity Community Association (formerly SFU Community Association) was established in 2002 to address matters of mutual interest to the UniverCity community and help facilitate communication between UniverCity residents, the SFU Community Trust, Simon Fraser University, and outside organizations.

 Membership in the Community Association consists of representatives from each strata corporation or housing co-operative, owners of development sites under construction and the SFU Community Trust.
-The SFU Community Association meets five times a year.
+The UniverCity Community Association meets on a monthly basis.

 Click here to Download the Association’s Constitution and Bylaws